Liberty State Park station

-Liberty State Park is a station on the Hudson–Bergen Light Rail (HBLR) located between Communipaw and Johnston Avenues in Jersey City, New Jersey.
+Liberty State Park station is a station on the Hudson–Bergen Light Rail (HBLR) located between Communipaw and Johnston Avenues in Jersey City, New Jersey.
 The station opened on April 15, 2000.
 There are two tracks and two side platforms.

 Northbound service from the station is available to Hoboken Terminal and Tonnelle Avenue in North Bergen.
 Southbound service is available to terminals at West Side Avenue in Jersey City or 8th Street in Bayonne.
 1248 park and ride spaces are also available one block from the station at the Liberty Science Center.
 A HBLR yard is located west of the line, south of this station.
 South of here, the line is in a railroad easement, and speeds are higher than in the parts where it is a streetcar line.

-New Jersey Transit has been considering a spur from the station to the old Central Railroad of New Jersey Communipaw Terminal within Liberty State Park since at least 2010.
+New Jersey Transit had been considering a spur from the station to the old Central Railroad of New Jersey Communipaw Terminal within Liberty State Park since 2010 but ended consideration after Hurricane Sandy citing the vulnerability of any rail infrastructure in the park to future storm surges.